JerryGreenough/Affluency-Classification-Using-Energy-Time-Series/README.md

 kernel functions were employed; the linear kernal function and the radial basis function.

-Both kernel functions were run for a variety of soft margin parameters (C) and in the case of the radial basis function influence parameter (gamma).
+Both kernel functions were run for a variety of soft margin parameters (C) and in the case of the radial basis function influence parameter (&gamma;).
 This can be done quite readily using the ```GridSearchCV``` function provided by the scikit-learn package.
 The following code snippet illustrates the fact that 3-fold cross-validation was used when assessing each parameter combination.
 Furthermore, the ```njobs=-1``` specification ensured that all available processors were used in running the job on parallel processors.